open-telemetry/opentelemetry-specification/specification/api-tracing.md

 - Make a given `Span` as active

-The `Tracer` SHOULD allow end users to configure other tracing components that control how `Span`s are passed across process boundaries, inclucding the binary and text format `Propagator`s used to serialize `Span`s created by the `Tracer`.
+The `Tracer` SHOULD allow end users to configure other tracing components that control how `Span`s are passed across process boundaries, including the binary and text format `Propagator`s used to serialize `Span`s created by the `Tracer`.